wang-arthur/arthurzwang.com/_courses/courses-in-development.md

 ## Afrofuturism and Astroculture in American Media
 ## Alien, Animal, Robot: Imagining Techno-Orientalism
 ## On Bios: Life Writing, Life Sciences, and Biotechnology
+## Histories of Automation
+## Playing and Being Played: Arts and Sciences of Games, Gaming, and Gamification